 Meghan Lyons, M.S.

 Many people focus on the dosage of fish oil to take, like 1000 mg or 1200 mg, but it is really the omega-3s that matter.
 The two types of omega-3 fatty acids to focus on are EPA and DHA.
 These omega-3s are naturally found in oily fish like salmon, halibut, sardines and anchovies, and are the very reason why fish oil supplements have received such high praise.

 EPA and DHA: What’s the Catch?

 A regular intake of EPA and DHA plays a very positive role in your health.
-When made available to the body, EPA and DHA are incorporated into cell membranes (such as heart cells) and support a critical role in keeping cells membranes flexible.† Scientists continue to add to the extensive amount of research on EPA and DHA.
+When made available to the body, EPA and DHA are incorporated into cell membranes (such as heart cells) and help support flexible cells membranes.† Scientists continue to add to the extensive amount of research on EPA and DHA.

 How Much EPA and DHA Do I Need?

-Recently, respected health care organizations have proposed intake recommendations for oil fish of two servings per week for healthy adults.
-Two servings of fish oil per week equate to approximately a combined daily total of 500 milligrams (mg) EPA + DHA from either the diet (i.e., oily fish) or supplementation.‡ The recommendation encourages adults already with or at-risk of developing cardiovascular disease to talk to their primary healthcare professional about supplementing with amounts greater than 500 mg of EPA + DHA per day.
+Respected health care organizations proposed intake recommendations for oily fish of two servings per week for healthy adults, which equates to approximately daily total of 500 milligrams (mg) EPA and DHA.‡ The recommendation encourages adults already with or at-risk of developing cardiovascular disease to talk to their primary healthcare professional about supplementing with amounts greater than 500 mg of EPA and DHA per day.
 Supportive but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.

 While fish for dinner is one way to get EPA and DHA, most people don’t eat the suggested two to three servings of oily fish per week to reap the benefits of omega-3s.
 What’s more, there are extremely few food sources, aside from fish, that naturally provide EPA and DHA.
 So it’s no surprise that fish oil supplements are increasing in popularity.

 What Should I Look for in a Fish Oil Supplement?